bob-obringer/shortener/README.md

 ### Styling / Themeing / Components
 - `ods-base` is a library I've slowly been throwing together for personal projects.
 This project has a few goals (which need to be better defined):
-  - Provide a suite of fully themeable primative components
+  - Provide a suite of fully themeable primitive components
   - All components are fully accessible with minimal (no) overhead to the application
-  - Be minimially opinionated.
+  - Be minimally opinionated.
 Consuming applications shouldn't have to fight their component library/design system when integrating.
 Let the applications have opinions, not the library.
   - Nearly everything should be themeable via simple css variables.
   - Any number of color modes can be and applied to any section of the page just by setting a class
   - _**Provide a platform which enhances collaboration between design and engineering teams and allows them to rapidly develop a fully customized experience.**_